• Skip to main content

 Remember, free cash flow is just one fundamental indicator used to understand a company’s financial health.
 You need a complete fundamental analysis to understand the financial position.

-Following financial tools might help you;
+Following financial tools might help you to analyse financial statements of a company;

 • Return on investment (ROI)